track507/chatbot/README.md

       - Each field must be present.
 If the `options.json` is missing/broken or any of the fields are missing, the program will notify and ask to generate one during setup.

    * #### `db.properties`
       - `db.properties` is also generated at run time, or you can manually set one up in the root directory.
 If one is not present, it will create one at setup.
-The default configuration is:
+The default configuration is (where `DB_FILE` is the name of the database file, e.g. main.db):
          ```txt
          schemaspy.t=sqlite-xerial
          schemaspy.dp=tools/sqlite-jdbc-3.49.1.0.jar
-         schemaspy.db=main.db
+         schemaspy.db=DB_FILE
          schemaspy.s=main
          schemaspy.u=ignored
          schemaspy.o=visuals/schemaspy
          schemaspy.cat=%
-         schemaspy.url=jdbc:sqlite:main.db
+         schemaspy.url=jdbc:sqlite:DB_FILE
          schemaspy.imageformat=svg
          schemaspy.renderer=:
          schemaspy.fontsize=12